Search Close Search

 Application Process

-Faculty and staff from UMass Memorial Health and UMass Chan Medical School are invited to apply.
+Faculty and staff from UMass Memorial Health and UMass Chan Medical School are encouraged to apply.

-The committee will consider funding proposals that are assessed to have the greatest likelihood of uniquely achieving the objectives as mentioned above.
+The committee will consider funding proposals with the greatest likelihood of uniquely achieving the objectives as mentioned above.
 Awards are competitive and not guaranteed each cycle.
 Funding decisions are based on merit and alignment with the Fund’s mission.

 Abstract Application